 Managing a personal budget

-A personal budget is often managed by the person who requires services themselves.
+A personal budget is often managed by the person with the assessed needs themselves.
 However, it does not always have to be managed by them.
-Some people may handle it themselves, but others may prefer or need someone else to do it for them.
+Some people may prefer or need someone else to do it for them.
 The important thing is that the person chooses how the budget will be managed.

 A personal budget can be: